-1. Sterols, with double bond in the sterol ring, are unsaturated compounds.
+1. Sterols, with a double bond in the sterol ring, are unsaturated compounds.

 3. Occurrence of Phytosterols

-Though sterols and stanols are ubiquitous in the plants world but they are most effective when taken with food, so they are now produced commercially to be added to food.
-Phytosterol are available under various trade names such as Benecol® and Flora pro.active®.
+Though sterols and stanols are ubiquitous in the plant’s world they are most effective when taken with food, so they are now produced commercially to be added to food.
+Phytosterol is available under various trade names such as Benecol® and Flora pro.active®.
 Plant sterols or stanols are esterified by creating an ester bond between a fatty acid and the sterol or stanol are known as plant sterol or stanol esters.
-The process of esterification makes plant sterols and stanols more fat-soluble, so they can easily be incorporated into fat-containing foods, including margarines and salad dressing (Awed A.B., 2001).
-The most common phytosterols in human diet are β-Sitosterol, Campesterol and Stigmasterol, which account for about 65%, 30% and 3% of diet contents respectively.
-The most commonly found plant stanols in the human diet are Sitostanol and Campestanol, which combines to make up about 5% of dietary phytosterol (Raphael J. Ogbe1, 2015).
+The process of esterification makes plant sterols and stanols more fat-soluble, so they can easily be incorporated into fat-containing foods, including margarine and salad dressing (Awed A.B., 2001).
+The most common phytosterols in the human diet are β-Sitosterol, Campesterol and Stigmasterol, which account for about 65%, 30% and 3% of diet contents respectively.
+The most commonly found plant stanols in the human diet are Sitostanol and Campestanol, which combine to make up about 5% of dietary phytosterol (Raphael J. Ogbe1, 2015).

 4. Physical and Chemical Characteristics of Phytosterols